 Our Compensation Committee does not have any formal policies for allocating compensation among our three primary compensation elements.
 Rather, our Compensation Committee uses its judgment to determine the appropriate level and mix of compensation on an annual basis with the goal to balance current cash compensation with equity awards to reward both short-term and long-term performance.
 In addition, we believe that our executive officer compensation programs should be focused on performance- and stock price-variable compensation elements.
-For 2019, the mix of compensation at target for our executive officers was as follows:(1)
+For 2021, the mix of compensation at target for our executive officers was as follows:(1)

-(1) The 2019 mix of compensation is based on the compensation provided to Dr. Fardis ("CEO") and Mr. Morris, and Dr. Vogt ("Other NEOs").
-The exhibits above exclude Dr. Graf Finkenstein, who was not employed by us at the beginning of the year.
+(1) The 2021 mix of compensation is based on the compensation provided to Dr. Vogt ("Interim CEO"), Dr. Graf Finckenstein, Mr. Bellemin and Dr. Bilinsky ("Other NEOs").
+For Dr. Vogt, the mix of compensation is based on his compensation as Interim CEO approved by the Compensation Committee on June 10, 2021.
+For all officers included, the mix of compensation excludes mid-year equity and cash retention awards.